MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Why can't I update existing environment variables or connection references?

-Currently, environment variables without a value in the solution or targeted environment can be updated during deployment.
+Currently, environment variables without a value in the solution or targeted environment can't be updated during deployment.
 If a value was deployed previously, it can be updated in the targeted environment.
 The same is true for updating connection references.

 ### Who owns deployed solution objects?